Healthy Homes Assessment Jervoistown

 What We Do

-We specialise in a variety of services to ensure that you are completely informed of the condition of any property you could be thinking of buying or selling and also other solutions.
+We specialise in a range of services to make sure you are fully informed of the condition of any property you might be thinking of buying or selling in addition to other services.

-Not only do we collaborate with you, but we also collaborate with a number of big clients like bank branches, local councils and insurance firms.
-Evidently they appreciate their reassurance provided, due to the details that we provide in our reports of building inspections.
+We don’t just collaborate with you, but we also have large clients including municipal councils and banks and insurance firms.
+Evidently they appreciate their reassurance provided, thanks to the information in our building inspection reports.

-With our systemised approach to your inspection of your home and the most up-to-date software technology that incorporates digital images into the reports, you are able to actually see any issues that may be found.
-Thanks to our comprehensive report, it is easy to understand why we have so many customers who recommend our services to their family and friends.
+With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into the reports, you can actually see any issues that may be discovered.
+Thanks to our detailed report, it’s no wonder that we have so many customers who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports